Marvel's Avengers

 -

-Live Service Map Design: adapting to live service model, the team and I developed modular and scalable hex maps that allowed us to develop daily/weekly mission map content
+Live Service Map Design: adapted to live service model, the team and I developed modular and scalable hex maps that allowed us to develop daily/weekly mission map content

 -

-Gameplay Objective Design: prototyping & visual scripting multiplayer objectives that ask the players to work together, solve puzzles and complete post content activities like "Raids" in mmorpgs
+Gameplay Objective Design: prototyped & visual scripted multiplayer objectives that ask the players to work together, solve puzzles and complete post content activities like "Raids" in mmorpgs

 -

-Traversal Design: creating fun and rewarding player paths that incorporate unique character traversal abilities in an open world setting
+Traversal Design: created fun and rewarded player paths that incorporate unique character traversal abilities in an open world setting

 -